ledermann/keepr/README.md

 ## Getting started

-After install run following
+After installation run the following:

 	rails g keepr:migration
 	rails db:migrate

-It will create database migration file and add new models
+This will create the database migration files and add new models.

 ## Usage
 ### Account
-All accounting entries are stored inside "Account", just like what described in accounting principle.
-To create account, use following:
+All accounting entries are stored inside "accounts", per standard accounting principles.
+To create an account, use the following format:

 	Keepr::Account.create!(number: 27, name: 'Software', kind: :asset)

-"kind" can be one of following value:
+"kind" is one of following values:

 	[asset liability revenue expense forward debtor creditor]

-Account can be have "child account".
-All entries posted in child account will be show in the "parent account".
-To create child account, use:
+Accounts can have "child" accounts.
+All entries posted in a child account will be shown in the "parent" account as well.
+To create a child account:

 	account_1400 = Keepr::Account.create!(number: 1400, name: 'Software', kind: :expense)
 	account_14001 = Keepr::Account.create!(number: 14001, name: 'Rails', parent: account_1400 , kind: :expense)

-Accounts can be organise inside Group
+Accounts can be organised inside of groups:

 	group = Keepr::Group.create!(is_result: true, target: :liability, name: 'foo') Keepr::Account.create!(number: 100, name: 'Trade payable', kind: :liability, keepr_group: group)

-And you can also organise group in "parent-child" if you wish
+Groups also allow a parent/child hierarchy:

 	parent_group = Keepr::Group.create!(is_result: true, target: :liability, name: 'foo')
 	child_group = parent_group.children.create! name: 'Bar'